Bielefelder Chicken: History, Size, Eggs, Health, and Care

 Health Issues and Care

 These chickens tend to be both healthy and fertile.
-Another important thing to understand with these birds comes down to the source of where you buy them from.
-You can get a poor choice because you picked a bad source where the chickens weren’t taken care of properly, and this led to further health problems.
+Another important thing to understand about these birds comes down to the source of where you buy them from.
+You can make a poor choice because you picked a bad source where the chickens weren’t taken care of properly, and this led to further health problems.

-Even with as hardy as what a Bielefelder is, you still have to protect your birds from sudden changes in climate.
-Stay aware of rain, hail, sleet and heat.
+Even as hardy as a Bielefelder is, you still have to protect your birds from sudden changes in climate.
+Stay aware of rain, hail, sleet, and heat.
 Take them indoors in the cold and give them some shade on sunny days.

 This will also offer you a more organic choice.
 The foods that they eat will be more organic, and because of that, the meat will taste better and be healthier for you.
 Many poultry farmers will even give chickens their leftover produce, such as lettuce and watermelon.